Physolia/hepdata/INSTALL.rst

 Prerequisites
 =============

+HEPData runs with **python 3.6**.

-HEPData uses several services, which you will need to install before running HEPData:
+HEPData also uses several services, which you will need to install before running HEPData:
  * `PostgreSQL <http://www.postgresql.org/>`_ (version 9.6) database server
  * `Redis <http://redis.io/>`_ for caching
  * `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_ (version 7.1, not later versions) for indexing and information retrieval.
 See below for further instructions.